danielzhang2001/Clodbot/analyze.md

 ### Clodbot, analyze (Pokemon Showdown Replay Link)

-Takes in a Pokemon Showdown replay link and outputs the outcome of the battle (with a differential based on Pokemon left standing), as well as each player's Pokemon with their kills and deaths beside them.
-The outcome and Pokemon sections are marked with spoiler tags.
+Takes in a Pokemon Showdown replay link and outputs the outcome of the battle (with a differential based on Pokemon left standing), as well as each player's Pokemon with their kills and deaths beside them and passive kills.
+The outcome along with the Pokemon and passive kills sections are all marked with spoiler tags.

 <video src="assets/videos/Analyze.mp4" style="width:100%; height:auto; border: 4px solid #005682; border-radius: 15px; box-shadow: 2px 2px 10px rgba(0,0,0,0.5);" autoplay loop muted playsinline></video>